Using VPN Protection Online: A Beginner’s Guide

 So, what are the disadvantages of using a VPN?

-If you’re thinking about using a VPN to protect your online privacy, there are two things to keep in mind.
+If you’re considering using a VPN for online privacy, remember two things.